 Organochlorine insecticides (used for termite control) and rat poison, when present in the prey of Tawny Frogmouths, has caused many deaths in urban areas.

 Finally, being nocturnal, the species is vulnerable to vehicle collision – they're known to fly after headlight-illuminated insects.

 What’s Bush Heritage doing?

 We have Tawny Frogmouths on most of our reserves and partnership properties, from Tasmania to Queensland and across to the north west of Western Australia.
-We protect their habitat by conserving native vegetation and allowing trees to reach a mature age, and conserving the ecosystem on which they depend.
-Our feral cat, dog and fox work also reduces the risk of predation.
+We protect their habitat by conserving native vegetation, allowing trees to reach a mature age and conserving the ecosystems on which they depend.
+Our feral cat work also reduces the risk of predation.